UQ-PAC/BASIL/readme.md

 ## Setup

  1. Download and install [sbt](https://www.scala-sbt.org/download.html) and [boogie](https://github.com/boogie-org/boogie#installation).
-If you use an operating system with a package manager then the easiest way to install these is likey through your pacage manager (e.g. aur)
+If you use an operating system with a package manager then the easiest way to install these is likey through your pacage manager (e.g. apt, aur)
  2. Clone the repo

 This should be everything.
-For more details on SBT and getting SBT to work correctly with Intellij see the section below.
+For more details on SBT and getting SBT to work correctly with IntelliJ see the section below.

 ### Running a file

 To run a single file use the command

-`sbt "run file.bil file.elf boogie"`
+`sbt "run file.adt file.elf boogie"`

-where `file.bil` is the lifted BIL file and `file.elf` is the elf file (for an example of how to generate this, look at `src/scripts/lift\_docker.sh`).
+where `file.adt` is the lifted ADT file and `file.elf` is the elf file (for an example of how to generate this, look at `src/scripts/lift\_docker.sh`).
 A range of sample files can be found in the `samples` folder.
 This command must be run in the root directory of the project.
 For example, to run the `ifglobal` example use the command

-`run samples/that_compile/if/ifglobal.bil samples/that_compile/if/ifglobal.elf boogie`
+`run samples/that_compile/if/ifglobal.adt samples/that_compile/if/ifglobal.elf boogie`

 If you are likely to want to run multiple files you can launch the SBT shell using `sbt` and then run each file inside this shell using

-`run file.bil file.elf boogie`
+`run file.adt file.elf boogie`

 This saves the time having to wait for SBT to start.